Stability investigations of isotropic and anisotropic exponential inflation in the Starobinsky-Bel-Robinson gravity: Basic setup

 Now, we would like to see whether the SBR gravity admits a homogeneous and isotropic spacetime as its cosmological solutions.
 We therefore consider the following Friedmann-Lemaitre-Robertson-Walker (FLRW) metric,

-where $N(t)$ is the lapse function introduced to obtain the following Friedmann equations from its Euler-Lagrange equation \cite{Do:2020vdc,Toporensky:2006kc,Kao:1991zz}, while $\alpha(t)$ is a scale factor.
-It is noted that $N$ should be set to be one after deriving its corresponding Friedmann equation along with other field equations of scale factors as done in many previous papers, e.g., see Refs. \cite{Do:2020vdc,Toporensky:2006kc,Kao:1991zz}.
+where $N(t)$ is the lapse function introduced to obtain the following Friedmann equations from its Euler-Lagrange equation \cite{Myrzakulov:2014hca,Do:2020vdc,Toporensky:2006kc,Kao:1991zz}, while $\alpha(t)$ is a scale factor.
+It is noted that $N$ should be set to be one after deriving its corresponding Friedmann equation along with other field equations of scale factors as done in many previous papers, e.g., see Refs. \cite{Myrzakulov:2014hca,Do:2020vdc,Toporensky:2006kc,Kao:1991zz}.
 As a result, the corresponding Gauss-Bonnet density ${\cal G}$ is defined to be

 while the Pontryagin density ${P_4}$ vanishes for the FLRW metric due to its spherical symmetry \cite{Ketov:2022zhp}.
 It is noted that ${ P_4}$ also vanishes for a Schwarzschild-type black hole metric as mentioned in Ref. \cite{CamposDelgado:2022sgc}.
-In order to derive the corresponding field equations of the SBR gravity for this FLRW metric, we will use the effective Euler-Lagrange equations as done in Ref. \cite{Do:2020vdc}.
+In order to derive the corresponding differential field equations of the SBR gravity for this FLRW metric, we will consider the effective calculation approach based on the Euler-Lagrange equations, which have been widely used not only in our previous papers \cite{Do:2020vdc} but also in other papers written by other people, e.g., see Ref. \cite{Myrzakulov:2014hca}.
 Ones can, of course, derive the corresponding differential field equations for the Bianchi type I metric using the tensorial field equations derived in the original papers of the SBR gravity \cite{Ketov:2022lhx,CamposDelgado:2022sgc,Ketov:2022zhp}.
-As a first step, we will define an explicit expression of the Lagrangian of the SBR model, which is given by